Wow! What a year 2019 has been!

 Effective collaboration requires more information sharing and transparency and for this reason, we make information accessible to all.
 For instance, the Architecture Review Board (ARB) is open to everyone.
 The project intake process helped the ARB mature greatly in 2019 and more is coming from the ARB in 2020.
 We also launched the first University Information Governance Council (UIGC) which is about making decisions together that align priorities with campus wide IT resources.
 The ARB and the UIGC`s content are available on DocuShare.

 I was impressed by the teamwork that built our new workspace.
 A big thank you to Marc-Antoine Joly`s team at Facilities for making it happen!
 This new space brings us closer as colleagues and showcases our commitment to innovation and engagement.
-This initiative, alongside our delivery of Office 365 collaborative tools and Teams, is proof that we are really modernizing the way we work.
+This initiative, alongside our delivery of Office 365 collaborative tools and MS Teams, is proof that we are really modernizing the way we work.
 I am convinced it will help us deliver exciting new and better solutions to our clients.

 I was pleased to see uOttawa’s Women in Innovation take flight from humble beginnings in 2018 to standing room only events in 2019.
 I am also proud of our close partnership with Carleton University that has helped us leverage resources and knowledge in the ever changing and demanding cyber security space.
 (MOU with Carleton).
 Security challenges affects us daily and 2019 has seen many initiatives aimed at strengthening our security posture.
 Hackers focus on the weakest link and that happens to be people.
 This is why completing the digital self-defence training is so important.

 I am very thankful to Guy Lévesque and his team at uOttawa Research for being such amazing partners as we implement more support for researchers.
 Our meeting with the Tri-Agencies helped identify ways to reduce the administrative burden.
 I am most excited by the commitment among the various stakeholders to make things easier for researchers.